KaddeOucif/neo4j_workshop_basics/README.md

 	<summary> <b> 9.
 ADDITIONAL CYPHERS QUERIES</b></summary>
 	<br>

-// find movies released in the '90s
+Find movies released in the '90s.
 ```
 MATCH (nineties:Movie)
 WHERE nineties.released >= 1990 AND nineties.released < 2000
 RETURN nineties.title
 ```

-// the bacon path, the shortest path of any relationships to Meg Ryan
+The bacon path, the shortest path of any relationships to Meg Ryan.
 ```
 MATCH p=shortestPath(
 (bacon:Person {name:"Kevin Bacon"})-[*]-(meg:Person {name:"Meg Ryan"}))
 RETURN p
 ```

-// retrieve all movies that wew released in the years 2000, 2004, and 2008, returning title and year
+Retrieve all movies that was released in the years 2000, 2004, and 2008, returning title and year.
 ```
 MATCH (m:Movie)
 WHERE m.released IN [2000, 2004, 2008]
 RETURN m.title, m.released
 ```

-// retrieve all persons who’s name begins with Tom and optionally return the name of a movie that this person directed.
+Retrieve all persons who’s name begins with Tom and optionally return the name of a movie that this person directed.
 ```
 MATCH (p:Person)
 WHERE p.name STARTS WITH 'Tom'